istio/istio.io/content/docs/examples/advanced-gateways/http-proxy/index.md

     You can use any pod with `curl` installed as a test source.

-*   Create the `SOURCE_POD` environment variable to store the name of the source pod for sending requests to external
+*   To send requests to external services, create the `SOURCE_POD` environment variable to store the name of the source pod:
     services:

     {{< text bash >}}